infiniteflight/infiniteflight-docs/flying-guide/take-off-to-cruise/remaining-in-the-pattern.md

 Step 8

 : Try to control your descent so that you roll out on final, on profile.
 Don't worry if you're a bit high or low, adjust your pitch and power to get back on profile

+## How to perform a Touch & Go

+To expedite your patterns, you may elect to perform a Touch & Go, follow our [step by step guide](/guide/flying-guide/descent-to-landing/landing#how-to-perform-a-touch-%26-go) to help you.